mohit-agarwalla/finite-difference-wine-cooling/README.md

 ## Next steps
 This repository is being updated and so there are items that are still to be done.
 The next commit looks to have the following changes:
+- Refactor code to match pythonic standards and keep the scripts functional
 - Model the bottle as its own shape instead of being enclosed inside a rectangle

 AUTHOR CREDITS: ANYA PARMAR & MOHIT AGARWALLA